-You must read these warnings and instructions.
+Instructions.
 Failure to follow these warnings and instructions will result in serious injury or death.

-- Wear this hood ONLY FOR FIREFIGHTING ACTIVITIES. - Before wearing this ensemble, you must read and understand the User Instruction, Safely and Training Guide provided with this Hood.
+- Wear this hood ONLY FOR FIREFIGHTING ACTIVITIES. - Before wanting this ensemble, you must read and understand the User Instruction, Safety and Training Guide provided with this Hood.
 The guide explains: 1.
-Critical safety information and protective clothing limitation.
-2. Proper sizing/ adjustment.
+Critical safety Information and protective clothing limitation.
+2. Proper stainy adjustment.
 3. Procedures for putting on and removing protective clothing.
 4. How to clean, decontaminate, inspect and store this ensemble.
 5. Use consistent with NFPA 1500.
-6. Limitations on useful life and retirement procedures. - You should wear this hood only if you have been properly trained in firefighting techniques, and have knowledge of the proper selection, fit, use, care and limitations of protective clothing and equipment. - To obtain a free user guide, contact LION at 7200 Poe Ave.
-Ste.
-400, Dayton, OH 45414, 1-800-421-2926 or download from www.LIONppe.com.
+6. Limitations on useful life and retirement procedures. - You should wear this hood only if you have been properly trained in firefighting techniques, and have knowledge of the proper selection, fit, use, care and limitations of protective clothing and